philRudd69/livox_Tele15_ros2_driver/README.md

 (2) The Hub itself supports compensation of LiDAR external parameters, and does not require livox_ros2_driver to compensate.

-### 5.1 Configuration to publish cartesian and spherical coordinates for each point (XYZTPRRTL) in pointcloud
+### 5.1 Configuration to publish cartesian and spherical coordinates for each point (XYZTTPRRTL) in pointcloud

 When connecting directly to LiDAR, use the livox_lidar_config.json file and make sure the "coordinate" is set to "1" to receive points with cartesian and spherical coordinates in the pointcloud.
 An example config file could look like the following: